zuozhenggh/learning-library/workshops/essentials-of-cloud-observability/setup/setup.md

 ## **STEP 2:** Create and Configure an IAM Dynamic Group

 Dynamic groups allow you to assign permissions to Virtual Machines and allow these systems to autonomously perform specific actions against Oracle Cloud Infrastructure services.
-In this manner you allow applications and systems running on your Virtual Machines to use the Logging Service, for example to dynamically push logs to the cenralized service in near-real time.
+In this manner you allow applications and systems running on your Virtual Machines to use the Logging Service, for example to dynamically push logs to the centralized service in near-real time.
 When you create a dynamic group, rather than adding members explicitly to the group, you instead define a set of matching rules to define the group members.
 For example, a rule could specify that all instances in a particular compartment are members of the dynamic group.
 The members can change dynamically as instances are launched and terminated in that compartment.

 1. In the OCI Management Console, navigate to **Identity** --> **Dynamic Groups**.